sabrinadowla14/Project1-The-Monkees-Band/README.md

 This is a static (front-end only) website for the Monkees Band.

-The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.
+The band is a 1960’s [1960s] rock band and has been around for 50 years with experience of performing live at numerous events around the world.
 I have been given the following requirements after interviews with the client’s representatives:
 - The Monkees primary target audiences are their fans
-- Fans who wish to use the site to see and hear clips from their back catalog, any new material as it becomes available.
+- Fans who wish to use the site to see and hear clips from their back catalog, or any new material as it becomes available can do so.
 - the band would like to use the site to showcase their music and publicize their availability to perform at events such as weddings and Christmas parties.
 In my website, I have YouTube videos, articles, and posters for the Monkees band.
-In Fan page, I have a form where the user can order videos.
-In news page
-I have all the current news for the Monkees.
-I have videos for Christmas and weddings.
-The latest news for their next events for the wedding or Christmas.
+On Fan page, I have a form where the user can order videos.
+On news page, I have all the current news for the Monkees.
+I have videos for Christmas and weddings, and the latest news for their next events for the wedding or Christmas.
-From my website, the user will be inspired to buy more videos and at the same time, they will get all the latest news.
+From my website, the user will be inspired to buy more videos and, at the same time, they will get all the latest news.

 ## UX
-* The Monkees primary target audiences are their fans
+* The Monkees primary target audiences are their fans.
-* potential fans who wish to use the site to see and hear clips from their back catalog, any new material as it becomes available.
+* Potential fans who wish to use the site to see and hear clips from their back catalog, or any new material as it becomes available can do so.
-* the band would like to use the site to showcase their music and publicize their availability to perform at events such as weddings and Christmas parties.
+* The band would like to use the site to showcase their music and publicize their availability to perform at events such as weddings and Christmas parties.
 In my website, I have YouTube videos, articles, and posters for the Monkees band.
-In Fan page, I have a form where the user can order videos.
-In news page
-I have all the current news for the Monkees.
-I have videos for Christmas and weddings.
-The latest news for their next events for the wedding or Christmas.
+On Fan page, I have a form where the user can order videos.
+On news page, I have all the current news for the Monkees.
+I have videos for Christmas and weddings, and the latest news for their next events for the wedding or Christmas.
-From my website, the user will be inspired to buy more videos and at the same time, they will get all the latest news.
+From my website, the user will be inspired to buy more videos, they can listen to music and, at the same time, they will get all the latest news.

 - List of User Stories
 - As an Acquisition Gateway User, I need to select an Auction product in the Acquisition ordering platform so that I can bid on it.